Frequently Asked Questions

 -

 Yes.
-Solutioned can support framework alignment, gap assessments, readiness reviews, roadmap development, control design, detection mapping, and evidence preparation.
+Solutioned can support framework alignment, gap assessments, roadmap development, and detection mapping.
 The firm does not issue certifications, formal audit opinions, or regulated attestations.

 -

 Yes.
-Solutioned LLC can help with readiness, control design, evidence organization, architecture review, security roadmap development, and remediation planning.
-A qualified CPA firm or accredited certification body is still required for the formal SOC 2 report or ISO/IEC 27001 certification process.
+Solutioned can help with readiness, architecture review, security roadmap development, and remediation planning.
+A qualified firm or accredited certification body is still required for the formal SOC 2 report or ISO/IEC 27001 certification process.

 -

 Yes.
-Depending on scope, Solutioned can help clients prepare evidence, explain control maturity, identify gaps, structure roadmap responses, and align technical answers to actual security capabilities.
+Depending on scope, Solutioned can help clients explain control maturity, identify gaps, structure roadmap responses, and align technical answers to actual security capabilities.

 Protect sensitive information while still producing useful work.